 Define a Text Resource Module

 This section will define a text module that utilize the resource_map module to load your text files asynchronously.
 This module serves as an excellent example of how to take advantage of the resource_map facility and allows you to replace the synchronous loading of GLSL shader files.
-This replacing synchronous with asynchronous loading support is a significant upgrade to the game engine.
+Replacing synchronous with asynchronous loading support is a significant upgrade to the game engine.

 Create a new folder in src/engine/ and name it resources.
 This new folder is created in anticipation of the necessary support for many resource types and to maintain a clean source code organization.